Set your location

 Talking to kids about cancer

-Explaining a cancer diagnosis to children or teenagers can feel difficult and overwhelming, but talking sensitively and honestly about cancer can reassure them during a time of uncertainty and change.
-Giving children the chance to ask about cancer and express their feelings will help them understand.
+Explaining a cancer diagnosis to children, teenagers, or young adults can feel difficult and overwhelming.
+However, talking sensitively and honestly about cancer may be reassuring during a time of uncertainty and change.
+Giving children the chance to ask about cancer and express their feelings will help them.

 Download Cancer Council's Talking to kids about cancer booklet: